Harris and Alabama State host Alcorn State - WTOP News

 Alabama State Hornets (4-10, 2-0 SWAC) at Alcorn State Braves (1-10, 0-1 SWAC)

-BOTTOM LINE: Alabama State takes on Alcorn State after Cordasia Harris scored 28 points in Alabama State’s 64-49 victory against the Mississippi Valley State Delta Devils.
+BOTTOM LINE: Alabama State faces Alcorn State after Cordasia Harris scored 28 points in Alabama State’s 64-49 victory over the Mississippi Valley State Delta Devils.

-The Braves are 1-1 in home games.
-Alcorn State has a 0-1 record in games decided by 3 points or fewer.
+The Braves have gone 1-1 in home games.
+Alcorn State is 2-9 in games decided by 10 points or more.

-The Hornets are 2-0 against SWAC opponents.
-Alabama State has a 2-10 record against opponents over .500.
+The Hornets have gone 2-0 against SWAC opponents.
+Alabama State is 2-0 when it has fewer turnovers than its opponents and averages 21.6 turnovers per game.

 Alcorn State is shooting 34.6% from the field this season, 10.9 percentage points lower than the 45.5% Alabama State allows to opponents.
-Alabama State’s 30.1% shooting percentage from the field this season is 14.6 percentage points lower than Alcorn State has given up to its opponents (44.7%).

-The Braves and Hornets face off Thursday for the first time in SWAC play this season.
+Alabama State averages 2.9 made 3-pointers per game this season, 4.0 fewer made shots on average than the 6.9 per game Alcorn State gives up.

 TOP PERFORMERS: Destiny Brown is averaging 11.9 points, 7.3 rebounds and 1.8 blocks for the Braves.